 Lee: Open up the halls of leadership.
 Illuminate leadership.

 I've got Lee Hubert and Jennifer Owen-O'Quill from Voltage Leadership.
 Like I said, we've been doing strategic planning all today.
-I'm going to lean into Jennifer.
+I'm going to lead in with Jennifer.
 She is in the midst of leading a bunch of strategic planning sessions throughout, really, the world, but certainly in our region.
 You have been doing a lot.

 Jennifer, what do you think is the importance of the strategic planning process and getting on site?
 Let's start there.
 We'll move towards what's working and not working.

 Jennifer: The first thing is to pause and take the time to think, to simply choose a thinking rhythm, as a first step.
-Check your calendar and make the time to pull up, think and have a chatty opportunity.
+Check your calendar and make the time to pull up, think and have that opportunity.